-As for the samples from the other contact zones, all American samples and two out of five Norwegian samples were from saline habitats, while all the others were from brackish habitats.
-Salinity conditions in the sampling localities were either taken from the literature (Derjugin 1915; Ridgway, Nævdal, 2004; Bobkov et al. 2010; Dias et al. 2009; Kingston et al. 2017; Shavykin 2018) or, in case of the few American and the Barents Sea open coast localities, predicted based on the presence or absence of large rivers nearby.
+As for the other contact zones, all American populations and two out of five Norwegian populations were from saline habitats, while all the others were from brackish habitats.
+Salinity conditions in the sampling localities were either taken from the literature (Derjugin 1915; Ridgway, Nævdal, 2004; Bobkov et al. 2010; Dias et al. 2009; Kingston et al. 2018; Shavykin 2018) or, in case of the few American and the Barents Sea open coast localities, predicted based on the presence or absence of large rivers nearby.